 5. The Street Market

-The street market of Jinghong is one of the most impressive markets that I have seen in all Asia.
-Surrounded by a huge Thailand style temple, you can find anything you need, from local dishes and averages, to local souvenirs.
-A must see in Jinghong.
+The night market in Jinghong is one of the most impressive I have seen in all of Asia.
+Surrounded by a huge Thai-style temple and modern buildings, you can find anything you need, from local dishes and drinks to souvenirs from the region.
+It’s the best place to spend the evening.
+A must-visit in Jinghong.

 We spend a lot of time making a living, but not enough time living it.